jeffknerr/labMonitoring/README.md

 - pick the time zone
 - click Finish

-Finally you should be at the login screen for the zabbix web interface It should also be using https!
+*Finally*, you should be at the login screen for the zabbix web interface It should also be using https!
 Log in with the defaults (Admin, zabbix) and then change them.